Near Norton in Runnels County, Texas — The American South (West South Central)

 Location.
 31° 50.043′ N, 100° 12.425′ W. Marker is near Norton, Texas, in Runnels County.
 Marker can be reached from County Road 297 0.3 miles south of State Highway 158, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Norton TX 76865, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-Maverick (approx. 0.4 miles away); Townsite of Marie (approx. 4˝ miles away); Town of Norton (approx. 5.4 miles away); Bronte (approx. 6 miles away); First Baptist Church (approx. 6.1 miles away); First Methodist Church Fort Chadbourne C.S.A. / Texas Civil War Frontier Defense (approx. 6.3 miles away); Bronte Depot (approx. 6.3 miles away).
+Maverick (approx. 0.4 miles away); Townsite of Marie (approx. 4½ miles away); Town of Norton (approx. 5.4 miles away); Bronte (approx. 6 First Baptist Church (approx. 6.1 miles away); First Methodist Church (approx. 6.2 miles away); Fort Chadbourne C.S.A. / Texas Civil War Frontier Defense (approx. 6.3 miles away); Bronte Depot (approx. 6.3 miles away).
 Touch for a list and map of all markers in Norton.

 Credits.
-This page was last revised on June 19, 2016.
-This page originally submitted on June 19, 2016, by Duane Hall of Abilene, Texas.
-This page has been viewed 251 times since then and 13 times this year.
+This page was last revised on December 22, 2019.
+It was originally submitted on June 19, 2016, by Duane Hall of Abilene, Texas.
+This page has been viewed 276 times since then and 9 times this year.
 Photos: 1, 2, 3. submitted on June 19, 2016, by Duane Hall of Abilene, Texas.